Afghanistan, Pakistan Seek A Fatwa Against Suicide Attacks

-The Muhammad Mustafa Mosque sits in a fairly well off part of Kabul where government employees and some high-ranking officials live.
-The mosque's imam, 54-year old Muhammad Ehsan Saiqal, is a moderate Muslim who welcomes girls into his Koran classes.
-The slight, gray-bearded cleric preaches against suicide bombing.
+The Muhammad Mustafa mosque sits in a fairly well-off part of Kabul where government employees and some high-ranking officials live.
+Muhammad Ehsan Saiqal, a moderate, 54-year-old Muslim who welcomes girls into his Quran classes, is the imam.
+The slight, gray-bearded cleric preaches against suicide bombings.

-CARBERRY: Saiqal supports the proposed conference of senior Islamic scholars, or Ulema, to deal with the issue.
+Saiqal supports the proposed conference of senior Islamic scholars, or ulema, to deal with the issue.

-CARBERRY: Borhan Osman is a researcher with the Afghanistan Analysts Network in Kabul.
-He says that while the Afghan and Pakistani governments agreed to go ahead with the conference, they have yet to agree on the details, notably which religious leaders should be invited to participate.
-But even if they do sort out the table-setting issues and move forward with the conference, people like Jawid Kohistani, head of the Afghan Freedom and Democracy movement, have doubts about what it could achieve.
+But even if they do sort out the table-setting issues and move forward with the conference, people like Jawed Kohistani, head of the Afghan Freedom and Democracy Movement, have doubts about what it could achieve.

-CARBERRY: Plus, Borhan Osman says the Taliban have convened their own Ulema councils over the years to rule that suicide bombings are acceptable.
+Plus, Osman says, the Taliban have convened their own ulema councils over the years to rule that suicide bombings are acceptable.

-CARBERRY: But Kohistani says even though the Taliban might not be swayed, Afghanistan and Pakistan must sort out their differences and hold the conference because it will pay off in the long run.
+But even though the Taliban might not be swayed, says Kohistani, Afghanistan and Pakistan must sort out their differences and hold the conference because it will pay off in the long run.

 "The message will reach the people in the region," he says, "and it will prevent young people from joining terrorist organizations."